8W9aG/cbhist/README.md

 ## Usage example :eyes:

-To pull a dataframe containing all the information for a particular league, the following example can be used:
+To pull a dataframe containing all the candles for a coinbase product:

 ```python
 import datetime